Machine-learning based discovery of missing physical processes in radiation belt modeling: Results

 Figure \ref{fig:dist_DLL_C} (left panel) shows the distribution of the diffusion coefficient $D_{LL}$ as a function of $L$.
 The gray area represents the interval between the 25th and 75th percentile (for a given $L$), and the orange line denotes the median.
 One can notice that the spread increases by moving further away from the point $L\sim 3.2$, where it reaches its minimum.
 Also, the slope of the distribution undergoes several regimes.
 For reference, we overlay the curves $L^{10}$ (yellow) and $L^{20}$ (magenta).
 The former is adopted in the BA parameterization \cite{brautigam2000} and is consistent with the distribution of $D_{LL}$ for small $L$, while for large $L$, the latter dependence seems more appropriate.
 The right panel of Figure \ref{fig:dist_DLL_C} shows the distribution for the drift coefficient $C$, with same format.
 One can notice two different regimes being approximately separated at $L\sim 3.5$.
 For $L>3.5$, $C$ can vary by one or two orders of magnitude.
-In both panels the black line denotes a simple cubic interpolation, described later.
+In both panels the black line denotes a simple cubic interpolation, described later. { The presence of (at least) two distinct regimes confirms that the physics of interest is different within and outside the plasmapause.
+Here we do not explicitly model the plasmapause location (see, e.g. \cite{malaspina2020wave,guo2021prediction,chu2017}), hence the change in the distributions slopes between L=3 and L=3.5 should be attributed to a statistically average plasmapause location.
+The spread in the coefficients is harder to interpret physically, although certainly driven by the boundary conditions at $L=2$ and $L=5.5$.
+We note that one of the important aspects of PINN-based insight discovery is identifying regions in parameter space that are poorly constrained or carry greater error, as specific areas that require better understanding and further investigation.}